cecid/hermes-docs/docs/source/web_service_communication.rst

 Introduction
 ------------
-Hermes 2 has implemented SOAP messaging framework to communicate with external applications instead of using the JAVA-based callback registry mechanisms from Hermes 1.
-The main advantages of using SOAP web services are reducing coupling between external applications and Hermes 2, and allowing external applications to integrate Hermes 2 seamlessly using any programming language that supports SOAP and SOAP Messages with Attachments.
+Hermes has implemented SOAP messaging framework to communicate with external applications instead of using the JAVA-based callback registry mechanisms from Hermes 1.
+The main advantages of using SOAP web services are reducing coupling between external applications and Hermes, and allowing external applications to integrate Hermes seamlessly using any programming language that supports SOAP and SOAP Messages with Attachments.

-This article is purposed to assist developers who want to write a web service call client to communicate with Hermes 2 using SOAP web services.
+This article is purposed to assist developers who want to write a web service call client to communicate with Hermes using SOAP web services.

-For more information on the installation and partnerships of Hermes 2, please refer to :doc:`installation` and :doc:`first_step`.
+For more information on the installation and partnerships of Hermes, please refer to :doc:`installation` and :doc:`first_step`.

 .. image:: /_static/images/web_service/h2o-ws-pl-free.png

 Overview
 --------

-Here is a brief summary about the communication port architecture between Hermes 2 and external applications.
-The core of Hermes 2 can attach to any J2EE compliant web server as a kind of servlet.
+Here is a brief summary about the communication port architecture between Hermes and external applications.
+The core of Hermes can attach to any J2EE compliant web server as a kind of servlet.
 The core itself does not provide any SOAP web services or HTTP listeners, nor does it have any functionality related to messaging.
-All features in Hermes 2 are derived from the core using SPA (simple plugin architecture).
+All features in Hermes are derived from the core using SPA (simple plugin architecture).

 One of the core SPAs, called Main Plugin (shown below in the core SPA layer), provides an HTTP context listener that accepts HTTP requests at the specified context path (extension point) for external invocation.
 The protocol-specific SPA ebMS and AS2 plugins (shown below in the external SPA layer) make use of this listener to provide all SOAP web services.

-By default, the ebMS 2.0 and AS2 plugins each have 5 registered web services in Hermes 2:
+By default, the ebMS 2.0 and AS2 plugins each have 5 registered web services in Hermes:

 1. `ebMS 2.0 sender web service`_
 #. `ebMS 2.0 receiver list web service`_